Daniel Kaufmann (economist): Natural Resource Governance

 During the 1990s Kaufmann co-authored a number of articles on the unofficial economy, mostly with Simon Johnson (recent Nobel laureate in Economics, for work on other topics).
+In recent times he provided an update on that line of work on informality and the unofficial economy at a keynote address in an international conference sponsored by the OECD and the Inter-American Development Bank in Lima, Peru.

 Selected publications

-Kaufmann has contributed to the fields of governance, corruption and development for over 30 years, including among others the following publications:
+Kaufmann has contributed to the fields of governance, corruption and development for over three decades, including these publications: